 - Handles: To accommodate individuals who have trouble holding objects, door handles should not require gripping or twisting motions.
 Doors should be equipped with levers, handles, or pulls that can be easily gripped and operated with one hand.

 - Push force: Similar to window considerations, inclusive design ensures that someone with limited upper body strength can use the door without requiring assistance.
 Interior doors should require less than 5 pounds of force to open.
 Exterior door specifications are not as regulated and can range from requiring 5 to 15 pounds of force to open.
 Ball bearing hinges can help make heavy exterior doors easier to open and door-force gauges can help determine whether a door is compliant.

 - Flush bottom rail: To prevent wheels, canes, or crutches from catching while entering a doorway, the bottom of the door on the push side should be smooth.
 Most standards require at least a 10-inch-high flush surface, which can be achieved by adding a bottom rail.

 Inclusive Design Help from JELD-WEN

-JELD-WEN offers interior door, exterior door, and window ADA-compliant options to help you create an inclusive design.
-For exterior doors, we offer an ADA Compliant Catalog that highlights various options that could meet both accessibility and design requirements.
-To ensure aesthetic consistency throughout the building, we also manufacture numerous interior door ADA and non-ADA compliant options to match exterior door selections.
-Read the full case study on inclusive design and how JELD-WEN can help in this case study
+JELD-WEN offers interior door, exterior door, and window ADA-compliant options to help you create inclusive designs.
+For exterior doors, we offer an ADA-compliant entry doors overview flyer that highlights various options that could meet both accessibility and design requirements.
+To ensure aesthetic consistency throughout the building, we also manufacture numerous interior door ADA-compliant and non-ADA-compliant options to match exterior door selections.
+Read more about inclusive design and how JELD-WEN can help in this case study.